Katie-BL/vision/README.md

 For this demo, we only check for a single family 'tag36h11', however this can be extended for any [supported family](https://github.com/AprilRobotics/apriltag-imgs).

-The pose generated for every tag comes from the lib-dt-apriltags library, but can easily be sent as messages using <THE APRILTAG REPO>.
+The pose generated for every tag comes from the lib-dt-apriltags library, but can easily be sent as messages using [apriltags_msgs](https://github.com/Katie-BL/apriltags_msgs.git).
 Below is the message used for indicating apriltags are present:

 ```
 AprilTagPose[] detections